jurjanpaul/codemirror6-parinfer/README.md

 ## Experience so far

+* Looked at Shaun Lebron's original [parinfer-codemirror.js](https://github.com/shaunlebron/parinfer-codemirror) code and will study it more, as well as other Parinfer integrations, but decided that CodeMirror 6 is different enough that a fresh start makes sense.
 * Interesting that [`transactionFilter`](https://codemirror.net/docs/ref/#state.EditorState^transactionFilter) is the hook needed to 'add' synchronous Parinfer modifications to a user triggered state transaction.
 (I overlooked it at first, because filtering means something else in the contexts that I am used to.)
 * The documentation for [`transactionFilter`](https://codemirror.net/docs/ref/#state.EditorState^transactionFilter) clearly states that it is recommended to avoid accessing `Transaction.state` in a filter, but I am finding that I need to do that twice (!) in the same invocation to be able to translate CodeMirror positions to Parinfer coordinates and vice versa.
 * I had learned from [this CodeMirror discussion thread](https://discuss.codemirror.net/t/implement-parinfer-with-snippets/3549/2) that it would probably be a good idea to diff the Parinfer output with its input.
 I am now indeed doing that, using the [diff-match-patch](https://github.com/google/diff-match-patch) library.